BackBack

 Challenge

-Development of the Wave Class Explosive Safety Case Report (CESCR)
+Generation and development of the Auxiliary Oiler-TIDE (AO-TIDE) Class Explosive Safety Case Report (CESCR)

 Client Requirements

-MOD Ship Platform Authorities need to demonstrate the safety of Ordnance, Munitions and Explosives (OME) onboard their vessels through the generation of a Class Explosive Safety Case Report (CESCR) that complies with DSA03.
-Due to limited staff resource numbers and levels of Suitably Qualified and Experienced Personnel (SQEP), DE&S Naval Ship Support (NSS) required a CESCR for RFA’s Wave Class Tankers that could be used as an exemplar for other ship classes.
+MOD Ship Platform Authorities are required to demonstrate the safety of Ordnance, Munitions and Explosives (OME) onboard their vessels through the generation of a Class Explosive Safety Case Report (CESCR) that complies with the Naval Authorities Maritime Acquisition Publication 01-103 Part 1 & 2 and the Defence Safety Authorities 03 – Defence Maritime Regulations.

 The Challenge

-The development of the Wave Class Explosive Safety Case Report (CESCR) presented several complex challenges, not least the project coinciding with the introduction of the initial COVID-19 lockdown, which primarily affected access to staff.
-The Wave Class OME arrangements hadn’t previously been assessed against the new MAP 01-103 Part 2 requirements, so a new CESCR was needed and drew upon information from disparate MOD IT systems to which access was essential.
+The development of the AO-TIDE Class Explosive Safety Case Report (CESCR) presented several complex challenges, not least the AO-TIDE Class explosives safety arrangements hadn’t previously been assessed against the requirements of MAP 01-103 Part 2.
+The creation of an initial issue CESCR was therefore required which was to draw upon evidence and data gathered from both a ships visit and disparate MOD IT systems, to which access was essential.

 Our Solution

 Our approach was to maximise knowledge transfer to the client from our Weapons Ordnance Munitions Explosives (WOME) experts.
-The aim was to help the client enhance their levels of safety, create a comprehensive audit trail of compliance evidence, overcome their shortfall in SQEP resources and create an exemplar-based on best practices.
+The aim was to support the client by enhancing their levels of explosives safety awareness, create a comprehensive audit trail of compliance evidence, overcome their shortfall in SQEP resources and create an exemplar CESCR based on best practices.

-We developed a clear and logical programme of work, involving all stakeholders to gather relevant information, undertake robust risk assessment and develop the CESCR.
-Where needed, guidance was sought from the Naval Authority Explosives to ensure compliance with the relevant regulations.
+We developed a clear and logical programme of work involving all stakeholders, to gather relevant information, determine compliance to standards and regulations, undertake robust risk assessment and develop the CESCR.
+Where required, guidance was sought from the Naval Authority and Technology Group Explosives to ensure compliance with the relevant standards and regulations.
 Our activities included:

-• Data collection: Our WOME experts used their in-depth knowledge of explosive standards, regulations and policies to efficiently capture all relevant documentation requirements.
+• Data collection: Our WOME experts used their in-depth knowledge of explosives standards, regulations and policies to effectively capture all relevant documentation requirements.
 The information was then collated and analysed in a robust safety compliance assessment.

-• Ship OME survey visit: This verified the Ship’s OME arrangements, including magazine locations & design arrangements, OME stowages, ammunition routes, armament & firefighting arrangements and weapon locations.
+• Ship OME Survey visit: Involved a visit to a vessel in Class to verified AO-TIDE magazine arrangements, including magazine locations, explosives safety systems and equipment, OME outload and stowages, ammunition routes, armament, firefighting arrangements and weapon locations.

-• Organisation and conduct of a Ship Explosive Threat Hazard Assessment (SETHA) Workshop in accordance with Defence procedures and Safety Authority guidance to:
+• Organisation and conduct of a Class Explosives Hazard Log Review and Ship Explosive Threat Hazard Assessment (SETHA) Workshop in accordance with Defence procedures and Safety Authority guidance to:

-• Identify and validate credible OME threats and hazards;
+• Identify and validate credible threats to the initiation of OME whilst stowed onboard;

-• Establish risk controls that prevent or reduce the risk;
+• Establish/identify risk control measures that prevent or reduce the risk;

 • Assess the risk to personnel;